David Bergstein: Career

 After relocating to Los Angeles in 1984, Bergstein made a career buying and selling real estate which later transferred into real estate development.
 By the 1990s, Bergstein shifted his business focus from real estate to focus on acquiring or advising on distressed operating companies and debt.
-Bergstein later founded the Cyrano Group, a private equity and advisory firm, where he served as CEO.
+Bergstein later founded the Cyrano Group, a private equity and advisory firm, where he was CEO.

 In 2003, Bergstein and business partner Ron Tutor loaned money to Franchise Pictures, a film production company headed by Elie Samaha.
 When the company went bankrupt, Bergstein and Tutor became owners of dozens of Franchise's films.
 By 2006, they had also acquired Capitol Films and ThinkFilm, in the process becoming major players in the independent film sector.